karyateguh/Book-Recommendation/README.md

 NMF’s interpretability is valuable, but it is not enough to compensate for its weaker predictive performance in this context.

 # 4. CoClustering
 CoClustering takes a different approach by grouping users and items into clusters.
-Surprisingly, it performed well, achieving the second-lowest RMSE of 3.5987.
-Its recall was excellent at 0.91, matching SVD, and its precision was consistent at 0.20.
+Surprisingly, it performed well.
 CoClustering strikes a balance between accuracy and computational efficiency.

 * Strengths: